mj-crabtree/unix-admin/logbooks/lab03.md

 35. *Why is the actual password depicted as `x`, although the password is not `x`?*

-This indicastes that the password is encrypted as part of `/etc/shadow`.
+This indicates that the password is encrypted as part of `/etc/shadow`.

 36. *What is the user identification (UID), home directory and login shell of the root-user?*